truckershitch/cncjs-pendant-gamepad/README.md

 Note that there will be quite a few warnings, such as deprecated modules and compiler warnings.
 You can ignore this for now, though someday work should be done fix this...!
 Anyone want to attack this problem?!

-#### If not installed globally, or no pendant found
+### If not installed globally, or no pendant found
-The dualshock controller [does not use the joystick implementation](https://github.com/rdepena/node-dualshock-controller), and requires node-hid with hidraw to be installed.
+The Dualshock controller [does not use the joystick implementation](https://github.com/rdepena/node-Dualshock-controller), and requires node-hid with hidraw to be installed.
 When installing this package globally, this often works.
 But if installed locally, or you find that joystick testing works but cncjs-pendant-ps3 doesn't find any pendants when it starts up, you should try installing node-hid as follows:

 ```
 # Install (node-hid --driver=hidraw) on cncjs-pendant-ps3